braintree/card-validator/README.md

 #### `valid.expirationDate(value: string|object, maxElapsedYear: integer): object`

-The `maxElapsedYear` has a default value of 19.
+The `maxElapsedYear` parameter determines how many years in the future a card's expiration date should be considered valid.
+It has a default value of 19, so cards with an expiration date 20 or more years in the future would not be considered valid.
 It can be overridden by passing in an `integer` as a second argument.

 ```javascript
 {